 6 Health Benefits of Blueberries

-- Improves night vision which is important as people age.
+- Improves night vision

 Recipes:

-There are many recipes online for blueberry pancakes, muffins, cobblers, and jams.
 Here are some links to recipes that use blueberries:

 Strega Nona by Tomie dePaola

-Synopsis: Strega Nona is referred to as “Grandma Witch.”
+Strega Nona is referred to as “Grandma Witch.”
 She concocts magical potions and cures for the people in her little village of Calabria.
 Her helper, Big Anthony is very curious about her magic pasta pot that is never empty.

 One day when Strega Nona is away, Anthony recites the magic verse, but something goes terribly wrong!
-Eventually, when all seems lost and pasta is overflowing in the streets, it’s Strega Nona to the rescue!
+Eventually, when all seems lost and pasta is overflowing in the streets, Strega Nona comes to the rescue!

 Food Idea #1:

-- Unlike Strega Nona, who used magic, make a pasta dish from scratch.
+- Make a pasta dish from scratch

-- Read the book while your pasta is cooking.
+- Read the book while your pasta is cooking

-Recipe: Pasta Primavera Salad (from the 1980s)
+Recipe: Pasta Primavera Salad

-- 8 oz pasta (I like the fusilli)
+- 8 oz. pasta (I like fusilli)

-- 1 Tablespoon
+- 1 tablespoon olive oil

 - ½ pound broccoli, trimmed, cut into flowerets